Exile and Restoration: Ezra and Nehemiah

 The books of Kings and Chronicles end with the exile of Judah, although Chronicles adds the proclamation of Cyrus as an epilogue.
 Although the theme of exile is prominent throughout the narratives, and indeed throughout the Bible as a whole, the long narrative sequence from Genesis through Kings, and also Chronicles, contains nothing about life in the Babylonian exile.
 (Diaspora life is the setting for the books of Esther and Daniel.)

-Fortunately, the life of Israelite and Judahite exiles living in Assyria, Babylonia, and Egypt is documented in writings from these countries (see Israel in Foreign Writings and Art, Laws and Legal Documents, and Letters).
+Fortunately, the life of Israelite and Judahite exiles living in Assyria, Babylonia, and Egypt is documented in writings from these countries (see Ancient Israel in Foreign Writings, Documents relating to Israelites and Judeans in Assyria and Babylonia, and The Jews of Elephantine in Their Own Words).
 The northern Israelites exiled by the Assyrians were dispersed to places in and around Assyria, as the Bible states, and Assyrian documents refer to individual Israelites serving in military and administrative roles and working on building projects.
 Documents from Babylon record that King Jehoiachin, who was deported to Babylon in 597 BCE, received food rations from the Babylonian palace.
 Other documents illustrate the life of Judahites in other Babylonian cities and towns.
 The Babylonians kept at least some exiled communities (not only Judahites) intact and allowed them to manage their own internal affairs.
 They also settled them on land in return for taxes and military or corvée service.
 There was even a town called Al-Yahudu (“Judahtown”).
 The Jews—that is, the descendants of the Judahites—were not slaves or an oppressed minority; some were prosperous, and a few even held minor government posts or served as royal merchants.

 What happened when the Babylonian exile ended?